 We'll check in with Congressman Jim Jordan of Ohio next.

-The only thing left that we can do is we have to move quickly to hold the attorney general of the United States in contempt, and that's what I'm gonna press for this week.
+The only thing left that we can do is we have to move quickly to hold the Attorney General of the United States in contempt.

-The people that are leading the way are the House Intel Committee Chair Devin Nunes, Freedom Caucus member uh Jim Jordan, Freedom Caucus Chairman Mark Meadows, uh Congressman Jim Jordan of Ohio joins us now.
+The people that are leading the way are the House Intel Committee Chair Devin Nunes, Freedom Caucus member Jim Jordan, Freedom Caucus Chairman Mark Meadows.

-He's been extremely outspoken about the increasing overreach of not only Muller's special counsel, but the inaction of the Department of Justice, the Attorney General, Rod Rosenstein, as it relates to handing over documents.
+He's been extremely outspoken about the increasing overreach of not only Mueller's special counsel, but the inaction of the Department of Justice, the Attorney General Rod Rosenstein, as it relates to handing over documents, they are slow walking everything.

 They're putting in redactions in the name of national security that turn out to be proven not true.

-Comey is the perfect example last week.
+Comey is the perfect example.

-Uh they had a redaction about Jim Comey basically saying that, oh, nobody thought that General Flynn lied.
+Last week, they had a redaction about Jim Comey basically saying that, oh, nobody thought that General Flynn lied.

-And why did they claim it was a national security issue?
+Well, why did he get in trouble for lying and why did they claim it was a national security issue?

 Mr. Speaker, oh, I'm sorry.

-Uh Congressman, great to uh great to talk to you.
+Congressman, great to talk to you.

-Good to be with you, Sean, and you are you are so right.
+Good to be with you, Sean.

 So the New York Times can get Michael Cohen's financial records, and yet we can't get stuff as a separate and equal branch of government from the executive branch.